oliviawestmacottssw/SSW.Rules.Content/rules/what-are-the-different-types-of-test-you-can-have/rule.md

 ### Stress Tests

 - Setup by developers
-- Hit your application very hard, and try to see where your limits are (CPU, Network, Memory)​
+- Hit your application very hard, and try to see where your limits are (CPU, Network, Memory)